mongodb/specifications/docs/workforce-human-oidc-auth.md

 1. Generate a code challenge for PKCE using cryptographically random data, as described in [RFC7636](https://datatracker.ietf.org/doc/html/rfc7636).
-2. Spin up a local HTTP server.
+2. Launch a local HTTP server.
 The default (incoming) redirect URL for MongoDB applications is `http://localhost:27097/redirect`, which MAY be configurable.
 If the application allows configuring the URL, the port MAY be specified as `0` to allow listening on an arbitrary port.
 The application listens on the host and port listed in the URL.
 The application MUST listen on all addresses that the hostname resolves to through